ericsonga/APCSAReview/_sources/Unit8-2DArray/pictureLabA5.rst

     :autograde: unittest
     :datafile: pictureClasses1.jar, beach.jpg, metalLion.jpg, water.jpg, kitten.jpg, puppies.jpg, blueMotorcycle.jpg, student.jpg

     Picture Lab keepOnlyBlue: Using zeroBlue() as a guide, write a method called keepOnlyBlue() that keeps only the blue values by setting the red and green values to zero.
-Uncomment the code in main to test it and comment out the call to zeroBlue().
+Change the method call in main from zeroBlue to keepOnlyBlue to test it.
+Try one of the other images below like metalLion.jpg, water.jpg, kitten.jpg, puppies.jpg, blueMotorcycle.jpg, or student.jpg.
     ~~~~
     import java.awt.*;
     import java.awt.font.*;